Making sure that a company has enough resources to complete its projects successfully is one of the primary objectives of a resource manager’s work.

 1. It prevents unexpected resource shortages.

-2. It helps avoid cost overrun – when you analyze the resource demand and plan corresponding capacity beforehand, there will be little chances for resource shortages and unbudgeted expenditure correspondingly.
+2. It helps avoid cost overrun – when you analyze the anticipated demand for resources and plan their capacity beforehand, there will be little chance for resource shortages and unbudgeted expenditures.

-3. It optimizes employees’ workload and prevents them from being overwhelmed.
+3. It optimizes employees’ workload (prevents them from being overloaded) and improves resource utilization.

 4. It contributes to more reasonable utilization of available resources, which is a top-priority task for a multi-project environment with a shared resource pool.